 Following is basic information on topics of broad concern.
 Staff, please reach out to your supervisor or department head with follow-up questions or for clarification.
 Faculty, inquiries can be directed to the Dean of Faculty's office.

-- Anyone can pick up two free kits at the Jessica Park Mailroom in Paresky, at Human Resources or in the stockroom of the Facilities Service Building during their normal business hours.
+- Employees are welcome to pick up two free test kits from the Jessica Park Mailroom in Paresky, Human Resources or the stockroom of the Facilities Service Building during their normal business hours.

 - Dining staff will be provided with tests at your place of work.

 - Employees on the college insurance plan may obtain up to eight additional free tests per month from local pharmacies, including CVS, Walgreens and Stop & Shop.